camelash/lisk-api/README.md

-Enable forging on the localhost (can be used with the --url flag)
+Enable forging on the localhost (can be used with the --url flag, Requires secret)

 ```
 python helper.py -o enable_forging